Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 CA initiates revocation by declining to sign some statement, it's clear that the same potential for split-view attacks exists as discussed above.

+**Transparency logs must implement the Key Transparency protocol.** As stated at the beginning of this section, the goal of any transparency system is to ensure that data shown to one participant is equally visible to any other participant.
+An important aspect of this requirement is that server operators must be able to contact a transparency log and verifiably receive all of the certificates and revocations that are relevant to them.

+Most transparency systems require downloading the entirety of the log's contents to ensure that all potentially relevant entries are found.
+This quickly becomes prohibitively expensive for all parties.
+Currently roughly 7.5 million certificates are issued per day, with an average size of 3 kilobytes.
+This means that a site operator would need to download almost 700 gigabytes of certificates to cover a single month of issuance.
+Outbound bandwidth typically costs between 1 to 9 cents per gigabyte, which means that providing this data to a single server operator would cost the transparency log between $6 to $60.
+For any reasonable estimate of the number of server operators on the internet, this represents an exceptional burden on a transparency log.

+In previously deployed systems, because of this exceptional cost, site operators have elected not to do this work themselves and instead outsourced it to third-party monitors.
+Third-party monitors represent a problematic break in the security guarantees of the system, as there are no enforceable requirements on their behavior.
+They are not audited for correct behavior like certificate authorities are, and there are no technical mechanisms to prevent misbehavior like a transparency log would have.
+This has had the real-world impact of undermining the claimed transparency guarantees of these systems {{ct-in-wild}}.

+Key Transparency {{!I-D.draft-keytrans-mcmillion-protocol}} augments a transparency log with additional structure to allow efficient and verifiable searches for specific data.
+This allows server operators to download only the contents of the transparency log that's relevant to them, while still being able to guarantee that no certificates have been issued for their domains that they are unaware of.
+As a result of the significantly reduced need for outbound bandwidth, operating such a transparency log would cost (at minimum) one million times less than it would otherwise.

 # Security Considerations